 Currently, her informatics interests include optimization of physician workflow, reducing cognitive load/burnout, integration of AI in decision support, and improving interoperability.
 She is particularly interested in cardiovascular disease and women's health research.

 Funded with the generous support of the Stanford Departments of Medicine and Pediatrics.

 Julian Genkins grew up in Charlotte, NC and stayed nearby to get an undergraduate degree in biology and computer science at Duke University.
 Following graduation he worked briefly as a software developer at Epic Systems in Wisconsin after which he completed medical school at Vanderbilt University and then an Internal Medicine residency at UCSF.
 He plans to practice in general internal medicine, specifically primary/urgent care, during fellowship

 His interest in IT, programming, and data has only grown since his CS degree, and he is excited to re-engage with these passions on a professional level in the Stanford CI Fellowship.
 Among other areas in informatics, he is excited to leverage technology (the EHR) and data science to augment the daily cognitive processes of clinicians and use mobile apps/remote monitoring to drive patient behavior change around metabolic disease in primary care.
 He also enjoys teaching and curricular design, having acquired a certificate in health professions education through UCSF, and hopes to continue work developing curricula for core informatics competencies at all levels of medical training.

 Naveed holds a BS in Electrical Engineering from Stanford University and an MD from Harvard Medical School.
-He trained in Pediatrics at the University of Washington and Seattle Children’s Hospital.
-His research interests are in non-invasive sensors, remote monitoring, and machine learning clinical prediction algorithms.
-At a systems level, he is interested in expanding informatics research infrastructure and leading medical technology innovation in pediatrics.
+He completed his residency in Pediatrics at the University of Washington.
+His interests include translating machine learning into care delivery, advanced analytics, quality improvement, and health services research around information technology.